arnabganguly/HDInsightESPLab/HDInsightESPlab.md

 2. In the *Security + networking* blade and on the *Enterprise Security Package* option choose *Enabled*.
 HDInsight automatically recognizes the  domain and populates the users and groups that we had created earlier in section 1.5.
 Populate the fields in the blade as described below.
  - *Cluster Admin*: Select the Cluster admin user from the users available in Azure.
+For this lab select *HDInsight Administrator(	*

  - *Cluster access group*: Choose the Azure active directory group that would have access to the cluster.
 People assigned to this group will have access to the cluster.